Go to Reviews.org AU Edition

 You might remember a time, not so long ago, when AT&T was heavily promoting a free version of its live TV app for all mobile customers.
 Sadly, that deal has gone away.
 You can still download the WatchTV app to get access to over 30 (pretty good) live channels, but you'll have to pay for it.

 Sprint has a few tricks up its sleeves as well.
 If you already pay for a Hulu account, then you can kiss that cost goodbye.
 Sprint includes a Hulu subscription with both its unlimited plans.

 Sprint plans perks and benefits comparison

-The downside to the Hulu joy is you can watch it only on your phone or a device that’s connected to your Sprint account.
-That means you can’t just log in to Hulu and stream Last Man on Earth on your TV or tablet, which is a pretty weird stipulation.
+The downside to the Hulu joy is you can only watch it on your phone or a device that’s connected to your Sprint account.
+That means you can’t just log in to Hulu and stream Last Man on Earth on your TV or tablet, which is a pretty weird restriction.
 It’s also the Limited Commercials Hulu plan, which includes ads.

 AT&T vs. Sprint performance

 As it stands in 2020, here are the rankings for best coverage in the country:1